How Blogging and Making YouTube Videos Landed Me the Best Job

 I did go a little overboard and got into green screens, lights, even a teleprompter.
 I quickly downgraded back to the core minimum to not waste time on trappings and focus entirely on content.

 Finding that fantastic job was a bit of a back thought, nice to daydream about.
 Actually, I also really liked the job I was holding at the time.
 I was contemplating starting my own venture.
 See, I live in Portland, Oregon, where leadership jobs in data science aren’t as plentiful than in the other areas mentioned earlier.
-In this town, if you want to shortcut your jump you have to be crafty and either work remotely, invent your own ride or relocate.
+In this town, if you’re looking for a career boost,

 From Passion to Thought Leader